OfficeDev/Outlook-Add-in-GifMe/README.md

   technologies:
   - Add-ins
   createdDate: 1/19/2016 11:09:19 AM
+description: "GifMe is an Outlook add-in that demonstrates third-party integration (using the Giphy API) with Outlook add-ins."
 ---

 # GifMe

 **GifMe** is an Outlook add-in that demonstrates third-party integration (using the [Giphy API](https://github.com/giphy/GiphyAPI)) with Outlook add-ins, how to insert images and text into Outlook items, how to take advantage of [add-in commands for Outlook](https://msdn.microsoft.com/library/office/mt267546.aspx), and how to get an Office look and feel using [Office UI Fabric](http://dev.office.com/fabric).

 ![GifMe gif](/readme_assets/demo.gif)